strapdata/elassandra/README.md

 * Cassandra update are automatically indexed in Elasticsearch.
 * Full-Text and spatial search on your cassandra data.
 * Real-time aggregation (does not require Spark or Hadoop to group by)
-* Provide search on multiple tables in one query.
+* Provide search on multiple keyspace and tables in one query.
 * Provide automatic schema creation and support nested document using User Defined Types.
 * Provide a read/write JSON REST access to cassandra data (for indexed data)
 * There are many elasticsearch plugins to import data in cassandra or to visualize your data, with [Kibana](https://www.elastic.co/guide/en/kibana/current/introduction.html) for exemple.

 For Elasticsearch users, elassandra provides usefull features :
+* Change the mapping and re-index you data from cassandra with zero downtime, see [Mapping change with zero downtime](Mapping-change-with-zero-downtime)
 * Cassandra could be your unique datastore for indexed and non-indexed data, it's easier to manage and secure.
-Moreover, source documents are now stored in Cassandra, reducing disk space if you need a noSql database and elasticsearch.
+Source documents are now stored in Cassandra, reducing disk space if you need a noSql database and elasticsearch.
-* In elassandra, Elasticsearch is masterless and split-brain resistant because cluster state is now manager within [cassandra lightweight transactions](http://www.datastax.com/dev/blog/lightweight-transactions-in-cassandra-2-0).
+* In elassandra, Elasticsearch is masterless and split-brain resistant because cluster state is now managed within a [cassandra lightweight transactions](http://www.datastax.com/dev/blog/lightweight-transactions-in-cassandra-2-0).
 * Write operations are not more restricted to one primary shards, but distributed on all cassandra nodes in a virtual datacenter.
 Number of shards does not limit your write throughput, just add some elassandra nodes to increase both read and write throughput.
-* Elasticsearch indices can be replicated between many cassandra datacenters, allowing to write in the closest datacenter and search globally.
+* Elasticsearch indices can be replicated between many cassandra datacenters, allowing to write to the closest datacenter and search globally.
 * The [cassandra driver](http://www.planetcassandra.org/client-drivers-tools/) is Datacenter and Token aware.
 * Hadoop Hive, Pig and Spark support with pushdown predicate.
 * Cassandra supports partial update and [distributed counters](http://docs.datastax.com/en/cql/3.1/cql/cql_using/use_counter_t.html).